AhmedYasserIbrahim/Class-Notes/DataScience/Classification.md

 #### 8.2.3 Recall (Sensitivity)

-Recall, also known as sensitivity or true positive rate, measures the model's ability to find all the relevant cases within a dataset.
+Recall, also known as sensitivity or true positive rate (TPR), measures the model's ability to find all the relevant positive cases within a dataset.

 \[
 \text{Recall} = \frac{TP}{TP + FN}